-All first-year students will enroll in the First Year Seminar, FYSE 101 and the College Life and Leadership Laboratory, FYSE 102 during the fall semester.
+All first-year students will enroll in the First Year Experience course, FYE 101 during the fall semester.
 In addition, all first-year students must complete English Composition, WRIT 101 and Fundamentals of Oral Communication, COMM 101 with grades of C- or better.
 Students may not enroll in WRIT 101 and COMM 101 during the same semester.
+Students designated by Admissions and the Director of the Academic Resource Center as "At-Risk" are also required enroll in FYE 102.
+International students are required to take a special cultural transitions section of FYE 102.

-Students may not withdraw from the First Year Seminar, FYSE 101, the College Life and Leadership Laboratory, FYSE 102, English Composition, WRIT 101 or Fundamentals of Oral Communication, COMM 101.
-Any exception to this policy can be made only by the Assistant Dean for the First Year Seminar for FYSE 101 and 102, the chair of the Department of English for WRIT 101, and the chair of the Department of Communication and Media Studies for COMM 101.
+Students may not withdraw from the First Year Experience course, FYE 101, the College Life and Leadership Laboratory, FYE 102, English Composition, WRIT 101 or Fundamentals of Oral Communication, COMM 101.
+Any exception to this policy can be made only by the Assistant Dean for the First Year Seminar for FYE 101 and 102, the chair of the Department of English for WRIT 101, and the chair of the Department of Communication and Media Studies for COMM 101.